 ||Deputy Vincent Hunt

 Deputy Charles Woods was recently chosen as the new school resource officer.
 Deputy Woods has worked alongside the school for many years by officiating basketball games and as a bus driver.
-Once Deputy Woods receives his SRO certification he will be assigned to Bolivar Central High School.
+Deputy Woods will be assigned to Bolivar Central High School.
 Congratulations Deputy Woods!

 The Hardeman County Sheriff’s Office is located at 505 South Main Street in Bolivar, TN.
 This website has been established in an effort to provide better service to the county.
 Please check back regularly for updates and information.

 DIAL 911 for all emergency calls.
 To report a crime please contact Central Dispatch 24 hours a day at 731-228-3000.
 To submit information regarding ongoing non-emergency criminal activity please use the button located on the left of the page.

 Booking reports may now be found via the “corrections” drop-down menu or by clicking here.
 A running monthly report, updated weekly, will be available for download or viewing within your browser.
 A link to a free PDF reader has been provided.
 This will serve to reduce the amount of clutter on the front page, reserving that for more important information.